PhilippeMoussalli/Biomedical-data-analysis/README.md

 # Biomedical-data-analysis
-Different projects involving the analysis and classification of Biomedical data
+Different projects involving the processing, analysis and classification of biomedical data.